- Getting Ready to Apply to College: Freshman Year - December 9, 2017

 However, there’s no denying that this outage comes at a very inconvenient time for many students.
 Anything that makes applying for financial aid less easy has the potential to deeply affect people and their college choices.

 If you’re among those affected, it’s essential that you stay informed, be mindful of your deadlines, and keep working to make your college goals possible.
-Despite this one obstacle in the aid application process, resources are still out there that can make attending college a financially feasible option for you.
+Despite this one obstacle in the financial aid application process, resources are still out there that can make attending college a financially feasible option for you.

 To learn more about filling out the FAFSA and the financial aid process in general, check out these posts from the CollegeVine blog:

 Looking for personal assistance with the college admissions process?
 Our mentors and advisors can help you out with every aspect of the application, from building your extracurricular profile to writing a great essay to choosing the right college for you.
-For more information on our services, check out our College Application Guidance Program website.
+For more information on our services, check out our College Application Guidance Program.